SkySuite App

 MyRadar

-Best for: Quick radar checks and general weather awareness
+best for quick radar checks and general weather awareness

 MyRadar is not an aviation-specific app, but it is the fastest way to check radar on your phone.
 The animated radar loop loads instantly, and the interface is clean enough to understand at a glance.
 Many pilots keep MyRadar as a quick-check companion alongside their primary EFB.
 The aviation layer add-on provides METARs and flight category colors on the map, bridging the gap between general weather awareness and aviation-specific data.